rooseve/msg-rpc/README.md

 msg-rpc
 =============

-Bidirectional rpc support over simple message interface
+Bidirectional Rpc(Remote procedure call) support over simple message interface, such as [WebSocket](https://developer.mozilla.org/en/docs/WebSockets "WebSocket").

-### The idea

-The idea came from an app build on [WebSocket](https://developer.mozilla.org/en/docs/WebSockets "WebSocket").
+### Simpe Message Vs. Rpc

-Websocket provide bidirectional message communication support, the interface is very simple(actually too simple for a real app), and in simple terms, it's like this:
+Simpe Message, e.g.Websocket, provides bidirectional message communication support, the interface is very simple(actually too simple for a real app), and in simple terms, it's like this:

 Client:

-	//send out a message to the server sendMessage(data);
+- send out a message to the server

+		sendMessage(data);

-	//Listen for a message came from the server onMessage(function(data){
+- Listen for a message came from the server

+		onMessage(function(data){
 			//handle the data
 		});

 Server:

-	//send a message to specific client (identify by socket) sendMessage(clientSocket, data);
+- send a message to specific client (normally identified by socket)

+		sendMessage(client, data);

-	//Listen for messages came from clients
+- Listen for messages came from clients

-	onMessage(function(clientSocket, data){
+		onMessage(function(client, data){
-		//use the clientSocket to identify a client
+			//get the message from client
 		});

 In the real world, when sending out a message, some kind of response is supposed, or we can say we expect it to be interactive, just like the way Http works.